nhsconnect/national-authentication/pages/Implementation/ImpGuide_OIDC.md

 ## Authorisation Code
 ### Description
 The authentication response is sent from the provider by redirecting the end user to the redirect URI specified in the initial authentication request from the client.
-The Authorization Code can be extracted from the query part of the redirect URL:
+The authorisation Code can be extracted from the query part of the redirect URL:

 ### Protocol Example